8 Ways Using Google Analytics Helps Your Tour BusinessNovember 28, 2018, Kyla Steeves

 As a free online tool, Google Analytics can help you track and analyze website traffic.
 With it, you get access to reports ranging from behaviour flow to audience location.
 So instead of being in the dark when it comes to online bookings, you can witness how, or if, visitors convert, while also getting a better understanding of your target audience.

 The benefits of Google Analytics are plenty — depending on how you use the platform.
-So to get you started, we break down some insightful metrics that you can use going forward.
+So to get you started, we’ll break down some insightful metrics that you can use going forward, whether as a daily booking report or for your year end reports.

 8 ways to start using Google Analytics